-This project was a fantastic experience that challenged my teammates and I to incorporate much of the computer networking and embedded software development we learned in separate classes.
+This project was a valuable experience that challenged my teammates and I to incorporate much of the computer networking and embedded software development we learned in separate classes.
 I truly enjoyed that this was a concept-to-implementation project.

 The problem we attempted to solve with a technological solution was creating an efficient system for locating which conference rooms in large buildings were occupied on our college grounds.
 This was an attempt to save people time finding vacant conference rooms in which to study or hold meetings.

 We developed an embedded systems solution using a microcontroller and passive infrared (PIR) sensor to autonomously sense the occupancy of a room and convey this information to users through web and mobile applications.
 It involved coding in C and Python, using the Flask web application framework, interfacing with a MongoDB database on the server, understanding IP addresses and port numbers, polling a peripheral PIR sensor using interrupt service routines, creating packets, establishing a UDP connection to the server, using AT commands and SPI communication, and creating a simple user-facing website and Android application to display the rooms' occupancy information.

 A Parallax passive infrared (PIR) sensor to detect motion in the room, a TI MSP430 microcontroller LaunchPad, and an XBee Wi-Fi module for connecting the LaunchPad to the internet

 Amazon Web Services (AWS) server running the Flask micro web framework that holds a MongoDB database

 Created simple web and Android applications